Chinese mythology: Chang'e

 In mythology it was said that Chang'e had been married to the heroic archer Houyi, but one day she swallowed a Pill of Immortality and floated up to the moon.
 Now it is said Chang'e lives in a cold crystal palace on the moon.
 Every year during a full moon toward harvest time, Chang'e is worshiped.
 This is the Mid-Autumn Festival, families gather under the moonlight and celebrate in honour of the moon.
 Although somewhat lonely, Chang'e is not alone on the moon.

 Wu Gang and the Magic Tree

 A magical tree grows on the moon.
 It is possibly an osmanthus tree (Osmanthus fragrans), some type of laurel (Lauraceae), such as a cassia such as (Cinnamomum cassia), but more likely a unique specimen of a magical tree.
-Every month the Immortal Wu Gang cuts away at the tree, chopping it smaller and smaller.
+Every month the xian Wu Gang cuts away at the tree, chopping it smaller and smaller.
 Then, just when he just has it chopped completely down, it magically grows back.
 Once it has grown back Wu Gang returns to his chopping, in an endless monthly cycle.